-In total, there were > 30 investors in the deal, with strong Board / management participation and good support from high-quality sophisticated investors.
+There were more than 30 investors in the deal, with strong board / management participation and good support from high-quality sophisticated investors.
 As you can imagine, given current market conditions, a lot of work went into this raise.
 We truly appreciate the vote of confidence from those who invested.

 How much of that $6.25M will go towards exploration?
 Please describe the upcoming drill program.